idogut3/20595-DataMining-Discovering-Analyzing-Predicting-Stroke-usingDataScienceShenanigans-ResearchProject/README.md

 The Link for the dataset I used: [kaggle dataset link](https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset/data).

+> [!NOTE]
-The project incorporates AI/ML/Deep Learning techniques used alongside some statistical analysis based models and label classification methods.
+> The project incorporates AI/ML/Deep Learning techniques used alongside some statistical analysis based models and label classification methods.
-I encourage you to scroll on to dive deeper into the project.
+> I encourage you to scroll on to dive deeper into the project.

 > [!TIP]
 > Explanations about the importance of stroke prediction and comparison of different methods can be read in the following articles published in the journal Nature in 2024 at the following addresses: